NetworkedPlanet/datadock/docs/_user-guide/deleting-data.md

 jobs, a deletion job is queued and run as a batch process which means that at times of heavy use their may be a delay while waiting for a worker process to become available.

-The progress of the deletion is reported on the [Conversion History](http://manage.lodlab.com/Jobs) page.
+The progress of the deletion is reported on the [Conversion History](http://manage.datadock.io/jobs) page.

 ## What Is Deleted

 When you delete a dataset, the follwing things happen:

   - All of the data contained in that dataset is removed from your repository.
-  - The metadata for the dataset is removed from your repository and from the lodlab search engine.
+  - The metadata for the dataset is removed from your repository and from the DataDock search engine.
   - All of the static RDF and HTML files in your repository are regenerated to remove any data from the deleted dataset.
   - The CSV file and CSV metadata JSON file for the dataset are removed from your GitHub repository.